AAdamyan2070/Volume-Calc-Cylinder-Cones/README.md

 # Volume-Calc-Cylinder-Cones
-This is my first python projects, It was made to help me do calculations
+This is my first python project 🐍, It was made to help me do calculations